Day 103 of a Year Long Road Trip Along America’s Scenic Byways

 Today was absolutely magnificent.
 Fort Davis and Big Bend exceeded every one of my expectations.
-My friends can attest, that this is a very rare occasion, though I guess it helps that unusually, my expectations weren’t that high.
-The southwestern, desert-like landscape in other areas has never been that appealing to me, thus I didn’t expect the Big Bend area to be any different.
-Perhaps it’s just because I’m proud to be a Texan, so I like Texas landscape regardless of what its appearance!
+My friends can attest, that this is a very rare occasion.
+I suppose it helped that I arrived with unusually low ones, due to a friend’s description of her trip.
+Additionally, the southwestern, desert-like landscape in other areas has never been that appealing to me, thus I didn’t expect the Big Bend area to be any different.
+Perhaps it’s just because I’m proud to be a Texan, and any Texas landscape will do despite the appearance!

-I took away one important piece of information from my conversation with the “full-timer” yesterday; Big Bend National Park doesn’t allow dogs on the trails, but he was uncertain about Fort Davis.
+I took away one important piece of information from my conversation with the “full-timer” yesterday.
+Big Bend National Park doesn’t allow dogs on the trails, but he was uncertain about Fort Davis.
 This tidbit was enough to make me stop at the Fort Davis National Historic Site just to see if pets were allowed.
-Otherwise it would be a long two days for Petey.
-Most forts I’ve been to don’t allow dogs, so I figured it would be a long shot, but since full-timer didn’t recall seeing it posted I clung to hope.
-Surprisingly, Petey was allowed on the trails and in all areas of the fort except inside the buildings.
-We enjoyed an outstanding visit.

 Our next roadside stop was at Los Caballos where rocks in the Ouachita Fold Belt uplifted approximately 275 million years ago.
 The folding is shown by the whitish rocks known as caballos.
 The Ouachita Fold is similar in age to the uplift that formed the Appalachians.